SONAR: Self-Distilled Continual Pre-training for Domain Adaptive Audio Representation: Introduction

-To address these challenges, we introduce SONAR, a continual self-supervised learning framework built upon the BEATs architecture.
-BEATs is a powerful self-supervised model that tokenizes raw audio into discrete semantic units and learns rich representations via a masked prediction task, akin to BERT in natural language processing \cite{chen2023beats}.
-We selected BEATs as our foundation for two key reasons.
-First, its unique combination of audio tokenization and a high-masking-ratio self-distillation objective makes it an excellent model for general-purpose audio.
-More importantly for our work, this self-distillation structure provides a robust framework for stable model adaptation, making it highly suitable for the challenges of continual pre-training.
 SONAR enhances this foundation through a multi-level framework that synergistically addresses the core challenges at the data, learning, and model levels.
-At the data level, we introduce Task Relevant Stratified Sampling, which actively constructs a balanced training corpus by retrieving relevant examples from both a general knowledge pool and domain-specific data.
-At the learning level, we apply Dual source Self-Distillation, a hierarchical regularization strategy that stabilizes both the low-level acoustic tokenizer and the high-level semantic encoder to combat catastrophic forgetting.
-Finally, at the model level, we implement an Online Clustered Codebook, which transforms the static tokenizer into a dynamic vocabulary that evolves to represent novel acoustic patterns by re-initializing underused codes.
-We evaluate SONAR on four domain-specific cases spanning speech, music, bioacoustics and environmental sound.
-Experimental results demonstrate that our framework achieves high adaptability and resistance to forgetting.
+At the data level, we introduce Task-Relevant Stratified Sampling, which actively constructs a balanced training corpus by retrieving relevant examples from both a general knowledge pool and domain-specific data.
+At the learning level, we apply Dual-source Self-Distillation, a hierarchical regularization strategy that stabilizes both the low-level acoustic tokenizer and the high-level semantic encoder to combat catastrophic forgetting.
+Finally, at the model level, we implement an Online Clustered Codebook, which transforms the static tokenizer into a dynamic vocabulary that evolves to represent novel acoustic patterns by reinitializing underused codes.

+We evaluate SONAR on four domain-specific cases spanning speech, music, bioacoustics, and environmental sound.
+Experimental results demonstrate that our framework achieves high adaptability and strong resistance to forgetting.